A Black Man’s Love for Chadwick Boseman

 I hope in his rest, Chadwick knows what he did was not in vain.

-The Black Panther’s success was unanticipated by anyone who wasn’t themselves Black.
+Black Panther’s success was unanticipated by anyone who wasn’t themselves Black.
 Media’s shock at the ways the film smashed box-office records in itself was only a concrete example of the ways Media institutionally downplays and undermines the capabilities of Black voices.
 However, what was not anticipated was the fact Black Panther shifted the culture surrounding blockbuster movies and the particular genre of art Black and Brown viewers were prepared to support.
 In the case of literature, Children of Blood and Blood (despite claims by its author, Tomi Adeyemi during the 2019 Book Con) benefited from the residual successes of Black Panther to secure its place among bestseller lists and many other publishers raced to announce their own spin on Black Panther and West African high fantasy to capitalize on successes.

 But I don’t think I only care about that when I think of Chadwick’s legend and mythology.
 Or what he gave me.
 I don’t think we loved him just because of the successes he gave us because I do not think what we lost in Chadwick was anything so selfish and one-dimensional.